 So much of the offshore betting industry is about longevity.
 If an operator has been around a decade or longer and has paid players consistently during that time – by default, they become a safer option than other sites.

 Sports bettors should meet newer sportsbooks with hesitation.
 Especially ones that are less than six months old.
 Even those who have been in business a few years are riskier than those who have been doing it since the beginning.
 This is a big problem during football seasons.
 New sportsbooks will pop up looking to accept deposits from bettors.
 You should avoid these “fly-by-night” operations.
 We review in detail how badly they perform.

-Reputation and Fairness
+Reputation and Fairness At Online Sportsbooks

 A sportsbook’s reputation is crucially important as well.
 This also can fall underpayment processing, like if a sportsbook slow-pays or no-pays players – obviously, they will have a poor reputation.
 However, we’re speaking more about their reputation and fairness level when it comes to disputes with bettors.
 There are always going to be disputes that arise between sportsbooks and their customers.
 How operators handle these disputes is crucial.
 If they’re consistently going against what many in the sports betting community deem the rightful outcome – bettors may want to avoid them.

 A common example of this is an often-used “syndicate betting” rule which allows unscrupulous bookmakers to confiscate funds because they deem that bettors “professionals.”
 Other issues are bookmakers that have predatory terms when it comes to their betting markets or bonus offers.
 There are dozens of sportsbooks in business that have been around long time that use these tactics and more.
 Remember, even if an operator pays out 90% of their players.

 If they decide to stiff their top 10% of winners, that may be enough to put them in the black.
 It’s important to monitor how sites deal with players when it comes to resolving issues.
-There are many third party sites that mediate these issues, and there’s a big difference between the books that at forthcoming with information and honest rather than those that choose to offer little information and aren’t available for comment.
+There are many 3rd sites that mediate these issues, and there’s a big difference between the books that at forthcoming with information and honest rather than those that choose to offer little information and don’t comment.

-Odds and Bonuses
+Online Betting Sites – Odds and Bonuses

 For good reason, most of the above sections for our rating system are focused on how established sportsbook operators are in the industry and their cashier speeds.
 This is where will get down to the nitty-gritty of what a betting site offers to their players in terms of bonuses and markets.
 When evaluating a sportsbook’s odds, we look at a number of factors.
 How competitive are the sportsbook’s lines compared to other shops?
 Do they offer an advantage for those betting underdogs or favorites?
 How do their teaser and parlay odds compare to other sites in the US market?
 Do they offer reduced juice?

 Along with odds, also comes betting limits.
 There are many sportsbooks that lean towards recreational bettors that have lower limits.
 While others have a much higher maximum bet limit.
 Those that cater towards higher-limit, professional-type sports gamblers.
-The number of betting markets is also a crucial factor for choosing a sportsbook.
+The number of betting markets is also a crucial factor when choosing the best sportsbook.
 Many US-facing operators focus on US sports and offer much less extensive markets.
 Overseas markets and contests such as soccer, rugby, or cricket.
 Each site also has its own unique set of betting markets.
 Some may offer more services like, live betting, propositions, futures, etc. compared to other operators.

 We will also cover any bonuses, including deposit and reload offers, along with any VIP programs extensively.
 These can vary wildly between different sites and come with varying terms and conditions.
 Rollover requirements and any other pertinent information will be included in our bonus descriptions.
 Overall, our mission is to point bettors in the right direction when it comes to each option in the US market.